 Future irrigation demand was examined by assuming that historical climate conditions will continue.
-Analysis without climate change assumed that agricultural demand is directly and linearly related to the number of acres irrigated.
+The analysis assumed that agricultural demand is directly and linearly related to the number of acres irrigated.
 In other words, the future condition did not project changes in crop types or irrigation practices that would affect elements of the analysis such as growing season, crop needs, or irrigation efficiency.

 Consistent with the planning nature of this study, IWR, WSL CU, and Shortage are presented on an annual basis, and by Water District.
-Where data were available to support structure-specific analysis, the Water District summaries are aggregations of structure-specific estimates.
+Where data were available to support structurespecific analysis, the Water District summaries are aggregations of structure-specific estimates.
 Similarly, annual values are summations of monthly time step results.